Degree apprenticeships were launched in 2015, and now hundreds are being delivered by employers and institutions across the UK.

 Degree apprenticeships are more closely aligned with the employer's needs, so apprentices have higher recruitment and retention rates than traditional graduates.

-As with any new initiative or change to policy, there are bound to be challenges along the way.
-Many of them come from government regulations and the Education Skills Funding Agency (ESFA) - as well as relationships between institutions and employers.
-As degree apprenticeships are still relatively new, there are concerns around demand, delivery and support.
-HEIs are concerned about:
+As with any initiative, there are bound to be challenges along the way.
+Many of them come from government regulations and the Department for Education (DfE)- as well as relationships between institutions and employers.

-Many HEIs have already started to deliver degree apprenticeships, but much more support is needed across the sector to help universities increase their delivery.
+Many HEIs have already deliver degree apprenticeships, but much more support is needed across the sector to help universities increase their delivery.

 To help clear things up, we've gone back to basics and created a complete guide to degree apprenticeships.